ThomasNeyman/CS_3321_Project/UseCases.md

 1. User is already on a property that is unowned
 2. User clicked the yes button and buys the property
 3. System sends information to server
-4. Server removes funds from users bank and add property to users property list
+4. cs3321.Server removes funds from users bank and add property to users property list
 ### Alternate flows
 A. User doesn’t buy property
 B. User doesn’t buy property and opponent does